gamecrash534/TPSLimiter/README.md

-A fancier way to do /tick on paper-servers
+## A fancier way to do /tick on paper-servers

-A not-so-fancy way to learn paper plugin development
+Just as the title says.
+It supports tick (un)freeze, stepping and setting tickrates, while providing custom messages and permissions